 Commercial roof coating in Wolverhampton

-Wolverhampton’s industrial buildings have outlasted several generations of the businesses inside them, and commercial roof coating is one of the main reasons many of them keep going.
-Across the city and the wider Black Country, a large share of the commercial roof stock dates from the mid twentieth century, and replacing those roofs is often financially out of reach for the owner or the tenant.
+Walk around Wolverhampton’s industrial estates and you’ll see plenty of buildings that have outlasted several generations of the businesses inside them.
+Commercial roof coating is one of the main reasons many of them are still going.
+A lot of the commercial roof stock across the city and wider Black Country dates from the mid-20th century.
+Replacing those roofs is often financially out of reach for the owner or tenant.
 Coating a structurally sound roof restores its weatherproofing at a fraction of replacement cost and keeps the building trading underneath.
-The key word is sound, which is why we survey every roof in the West Midlands before we will talk numbers.
+The key word is sound.
+That’s why we survey every roof in the West Midlands before we’ll talk numbers.

 The Black Country roof problem